 20) Watch a movie at Red Rock Casino

-You don’t have to spend a lot of money to enjoy a good movie.
-The Red Rock Casino in Las Vegas has a cheap movie theater that is perfect for travelers on a budget.
+You don’t have to spend much money to enjoy a good movie.
+The Red Rock Casino in Las Vegas has a cheap movie theater perfect for travelers on a budget.
 The theater is located inside the casino, so you can enjoy all the other amenities the casino has to offer before or after your movie.

-There are also restaurants and bars nearby, so you can make a night of it.
-The theater shows both new releases and classic movies, so there is something for everyone.
-Tickets are only $11 per person and you can purchase them online in advance.
+There are also restaurants and bars nearby so that you can make a night of it.
+The theater shows both new releases and classic movies, so there is a wide range of options to satisfy multiple desires.
+Tickets are only $11 per person; you can purchase them online.

 21) Go on a hike

 Hiking in Las Vegas may not be the first thing that comes to mind when you think of the city, but there are actually a number of great trails to explore.
 And best of all, it’s a cheap way to enjoy the outdoors.
-There are trails to suit all levels of fitness, from easy strolls to more challenging hikes.
+There are trails to suit all fitness levels, from easy strolls to more challenging hikes.